Sultaneous/fsm/README.md

 Armed with the above information, you are prepped to review [the code](https://github.com/Sultaneous/fsm/blob/master/fsm-rle.py) and see how easy it is to make this slightly more complicated
 DFA using the **fsm engine**.

-### <a id="info_fsm-gen">FSM-GEN and a Step-by-Step Tutorial Workshop</a>
+# <a id="Workshop">Step-by-Step Tutorial Workshop for Building FSMs with FSM-GEN</a>
+## <a id="info_fsm-gen">FSM-GEN</a>

 **TODO: Add documentation for FSM-GEN here**
 This section will show how to use the fsm-gen tool.
-We will step through an example state machine for an imaginary protocol; create the corresponding
+We will step through an example state machine for an imaginary protocol; create the corresponding FSM Diagram, implement the custom State logic, and build a fully functional FSM program.
-FSM Diagram, implement the custom State logic, and build a fully functional FSM program.
-This section is meant to serve as a hands-on workshop tutorial only.
+*This section is meant to serve as a hands-on workshop tutorial only.*

-** Part 1 / 3 coming Tuesday Sep 21 **
+The utility fsm-gen.py is a template code generator.
+It will collect parameters from you, which it will then use to output a functional Python program.
+You will then need to edit the code template and insert your specific state logic.

+This workshop will take you step-by-step through the process of building an FSM using the Gamzia fsm module.

+### STEP 1: Use Case

+For our use case, we will consider a bogus network interaction between computers.
+Computers communicate using protocols.
+We introduce the following simple protocol and rules:

+**START**
+Client connects to server.
+**Server:** HELLO *"Respond with email address"* **Client:** *<email address>*
+**Server:** DATA *"Ready to receive"
+**Client:** *<any data>*
+**Server:** BYE *<client email>*
+**END**

+### STEP 2: Describe the states

+**INIT_STATE**
+- sets @email to "Unknown"
+- sets @errors to 0
+- sets @maxerrors to 3
+- sets @data o ""
+- Triggers on completion, transitions to HELLO_STATE

+**HELLO_STATE**
+- prints "HELLO 'Respond with email address'"
+- gets input into @email
+- rough validates @email value
+- Trigger: bad email, transitions to INVALID_EMAIL_STATE
+- Trigger: good email, transitions to DATA_STATE

+**INVALID_EMAIL_STATE**
+- reports invalid email, counts errors
+- increments @errors
+- Trigger: if @errors >= @maxerrors, transitions to TERMINATION_STATE
+- else transitions: HELLO_STATE

+**DATA_STATE**
+- prints "DATA 'Ready to receive'"
+- prompts for a line of text data (EOL terminated) input into @data
+- Trigger: if bad @data, transition to INVALID_DATA_STATE;
+- else, transition to LOG_STATE

+**INVALID_DATA_STATE**
+- reports invalid, counts instances
+- increments errors
+- Trigger: if @errors >= @maxerrors, transitions to TERMINATION_STATE
+- Transitions to DATA_STATE

+**LOG_STATE**
+- writes the data to an outfile
+- reports results
+- Transitions to TERMINATION_STATE

+**TERMINATION_STATE**
+- prints "BYE '@email'"
+- ends / signals FSM to exit

+### STEP 3: Create FSM Diagram

+The following state diagram visualizes the logic outlined for the use case:

+**TODO: Add png of FSM diagram***

 ** Part 2 / 3 coming Thursday Sep 23 **